On view from August 5-26, 2022

 “When I travel, or just take a walk at home, I always have my camera in hand to capture the multitude of unique images I see,” West recounted. “ Many photos end up in the trash bin, but when editing, I look for images that tell a story about a place or culture, or evoke a particular feeling.
 The theme of this exhibit, Jamaica, is close to my heart.
 I began visiting the island more than 30 years ago and fell in love with the culture and environs.
 However, I also love to travel to other locales.
 My website, www.katiewestphoto.com, features images from Greece and Costa Rica, as well as my beautiful adopted state of Delaware, which I focused on capturing during the early days of the pandemic when travel was not possible.”

-The Mezzanine Gallery is open to the public weekdays from 8:00 a.m. to 4:30 p.m. and is located in the Carvel State Office Building, 820 N. French Street, Wilmington.
-Visitors must wear face coverings and maintain 6 feet distance from other individuals not in their household.
+The Mezzanine Gallery, open weekdays from 8:00 a.m. to 4:30 p.m., is located on the second floor of the Carvel State Office Building, 820 N. French Street, Wilmington.

-Contact: Leeann Wallett, Program Officer, Communications and Marketing
+Contact: Andrew Truscott, Program Officer, Marketing and Communications

 The Delaware Division of the Arts, a branch of the Delaware Department of State, is dedicated to cultivating and supporting the arts to enhance the quality of life for all Delawareans.
 Together with its advisory body, the Delaware State Arts Council, the Division administers grants and programs that support arts programming, educate the public, increase awareness of the arts, and integrate the arts into all facets of Delaware life.
 For more information about the Delaware Division of the Arts, visit arts.delaware.gov or call 302-577-8278.